4paradigm/OpenMLDB/docs/en/maintain/monitoring.md

    openmldb-exporter
    ```

-   Note that the appropriate parameters are passed in, `openmldb-exporter -h` to see help:
+   Appropriate parameters are required in order to work, use `openmldb-exporter -h` to see the latest help message, here is a example output:

    ```bash
       usage: openmldb-exporter [-h] [--log.level LOG.LEVEL] [--web.listen-address WEB.LISTEN_ADDRESS]